grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-Our Statement can now invoke this constructor, but we broke the `TicketOfficeCommandFactory` which also creates a `NewReservationCommand`.
+Our Statement can now invoke this constructor, but we broke the `TicketOfficeCommandFactory` which also creates a `NewReservationCommand` instance.
 Look:

 ```csharp
 public ReservationCommand CreateNewReservationCommand(